UN-SPIDER: Technical advisory support

 four complementary types of activities: Providing policy-relevant advice to institutions and governments regarding the use of space-based (spatial) information to support the full disaster management cycle, facilitating access to space-based data and services, facilitating the training of individuals on access to and use of such data and facilitating access to infrastructure, hardware, and software, and services for space-based applications.
 Therefore, UN-SPIDER's capacity building simultaneously aims at institutions, individuals and infrastructure.

-In the case of emergencies and disasters, UN-SPIDER provides emergency support by taking the role of a bridge linking the disaster management agencies in charge of response operations with space agencies or the mechanisms which have been established by the space community such as the International Charter: space and major disasters.
+In the case of emergencies and disasters, UN-SPIDER provides emergency support by taking the role of a bridge linking disaster management agencies in charge of response operations with space agencies, or mechanisms which have been established by the space community such as the International Charter: Space and Major Disasters or EU Copernicus Emergency Management Service.
 UN-SPIDER provides this support through the activation of its network of regional support offices (RSO) and through links with specific space agencies.